 Conocedor de Energía Solar (Spanish version)

-- Energy 101, a short two-minute video from the U.S. Department of Energy
+- Energy 101, U.S. Department of Energy video (2 min)

-- Smarter House ACEEE website
+- Smarter House, ACEEE website

 - Zero Down Rooftop Solar Financing by Howard ‘Scot’ Arey, TXSES Chair

-- DSIRE website Comprehensive source of information on incentives and policies that support renewable energy and energy efficiency in the United States
+- DSIRE website.
+Comprehensive source of information on incentives and policies that support renewable energy and energy efficiency in the United States

 Choosing a Solar Installer by Micah Jasuta, former TXSES Board Member and longtime solar industry participant.

-Questions to Ask a Solar Energy Salesperson, New York Solar Energy Society.
+Questions to Ask a Solar Energy Salesperson, New York Solar Energy Society